ucsimply/lipicano_pyTools/README.md

-HID device on the Lipicano Board and Python.
+HID device on the Lipicano Board and Python. <br />
-Experiments with ARM mbed pyOCD.
+Experiments with ARM mbed pyOCD. <br />
-Adaptation of pyOCD GDB server.
+Adaptation of pyOCD GDB server. <br />